isradeleon/coraline/README.md

 # [SocialiteUI](https://socialiteui.com)

-A responsive framework for helping you designing user interfaces.
+Lightweight HTML, CSS and JS framework for WEB design.
+SocialiteUI is 100% responsive and mobile-first designed.

 ## Components